act-rules/act-rules.github.io/_rules/SC1-1-1-image-has-name.md

 Each target element has an [accessible name](#accessible-name) that is [non-empty](#non-empty).

-## Assumptions

-_There are currently no assumptions_

 ## Accessibility Support

+There is a known combinations of a popular browser and assistive technology that does not support `title` as an [accessible name](#accessible-name).

-Certain assistive technologies can be set up to ignore the `title` attribute, which means that to some users the `title` attribute will not act as an [accessible name](#accessible-name).
+Certain assistive technologies can be set up to ignore the `title` attribute, which means that to some users the `title` attribute will not act as an accessible name.

 ## Background
 - [G94: Providing short text alternative for non-text content that serves the same purpose and presents the same information as the non-text content](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G94)